Cetera Advisor Networks LLC Grows Stake in Ares Capital Co. (NASDAQ:ARCC)

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
 Shareholders of record on Tuesday, March 15th will be issued a dividend of $0.42 per share.
 The ex-dividend date is Monday, March 14th.
 This is a boost from Ares Capital’s previous quarterly dividend of $0.41.
 This represents a $1.68 dividend on an annualized basis and a yield of 7.72%.
 Ares Capital’s dividend payout ratio (DPR) is currently 46.59%.

-A number of equities analysts recently commented on the company.
+A number of research firms have recently issued reports on ARCC.
+Janney Montgomery Scott assumed coverage on Ares Capital in a research note on Friday, December 3rd.
+They issued a “buy” rating and a $22.00 price target on the stock.
 Citigroup raised their target price on Ares Capital from $22.00 to $23.00 and gave the stock a “buy” rating in a report on Tuesday, November 2nd.
-Raymond James raised their target price on Ares Capital from $22.00 to $23.00 and gave the stock an “outperform” rating in a report on Thursday, February 10th.
-Finally, Janney Montgomery Scott assumed coverage on Ares Capital in a report on Friday, December 3rd.
-They issued a “buy” rating and a $22.00 target price on the stock.
+Finally, Raymond James raised their target price on Ares Capital from $22.00 to $23.00 and gave the stock an “outperform” rating in a report on Thursday, February 10th.
 Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
 According to MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $21.97.

 Ares Capital Profile (Get Rating)